galaxy001/gfwtools/Help.md

 How to setup server side
 ------------------------

-Set up a Shadowsocks server on your VPS.
+If you want to use your own server, you can set up a Shadowsocks server on your VPS.

 You can choose one of the following servers: